StefFrustagli/sfrustagli-freelance-journalist/README.md

 ![Round green button with a white lowercase 's' as appears in the tab](https://i.ibb.co/khTn7LH/Screenshot-2023-08-27-at-21-02-24.png "Favicon")

+## Technologies used
+Programming languages used in this project are HTML and CSS.

 ## Deployment
 This project was developed using Codeanywhere, committed to git and pushed to GitHub.
 It was deployed directly from the master branch to GitHub Pages using the following steps: